tagrohan/EducaderPro/README.md

 # Educader V-1.4🏗

 # Educader 📊
-descriptionEducader an Ed-tech Android app that allows students to read valuable notes, contents and watch videos regarding all competitive exams and course-specific contents on a single platform 📱 built to demonstrate the use MVC architecture pattern, rich UI/UX design 🏗.
+Educader an Ed-tech Android app that allows students to read valuable notes, contents and watch videos regarding all competitive exams and course-specific contents on a single platform 📱 built to demonstrate the use MVC architecture pattern, rich UI/UX design 🏗.
 Developed By [Rohan Singh](https://github.com/tagrohan)

 <br />